BioPhoton/ngRe/README.md

 #### Receive events over `elem.addEventListener()`

-**Imperative aproach:**
+**Imperative approach:**

-**Reactive aproach:**
+**Reactive approach:**

 ### AngularComponents

-In angular we have an equivalent to properties and events, _input_ and _output_ bindings_.
+In angular, we have an equivalent to properties and events, _input_ and _output_ bindings_.
 But we also have several other options for available to interact with components.

-Goal is to list all features in angular that interfere with Component Bindings or similar and provide a imperative as well as reavtive aproach for each option.
+The goal is to list all features in angular that interfere with Component Bindings or similar and provide an imperative as well as a reactive approach for each option.

-We consider following decorators:
+We consider the following decorators:
 - Input Decorator
 - Output Decorator
 - HostListener Decorator
 - HostBinding Decorator

-And consider following bindings:
+And consider the following bindings:
 - Input Binding
 - Output Binding

 #### Input Decorator

-Inside of a compoent or directive we can connect properties with the components inpit bindings over the `@Input()` decorator.
+Inside of a component or directive we can connect properties with the components in it bindings over the `@Input()` decorator.
-This enables us to access the incomings values in the component.
+This enables us to access the values of the incoming in the component.

 **_Receive property values over `@Input('state')`_**